ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/dataviewmappings.md

 `sample` tells Power BI to return a sample of `count` entries from the query.
 It is not clear whether the sampling algorithm is their new [high density sampling algorithm](https://powerbi.microsoft.com/en-us/documentation/powerbi-desktop-high-density-sampling/), the older algorithm, or even a different algorithm.

 ####`window`
 `window` tells Power BI to return a window of `count` entries from the query.
 In theory, this allows you to circumvent the 30,000 entry limit Power BI imposes on your visual.
-That said, there is not documentation on how to access windows beyond the first, and at the time of writing, no one had figured out how to do it.
+That said, there is no documentation on how to access windows beyond the first, and at the time of writing, no one had figured out how to do it.

 It is important to specify a `dataReductionAlgorithm`, because if you do not, it will use this default `dataReductionAlgorithm`: